- About Lao PDR

-The main development challenge is ensuring that the benefits from high economic growth, averaging more than 7 percent for the past five years, are evenly distributed and translated into inclusive and sustainable human development.
-Widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country need to be addressed if Lao PDR is to achieve all the MDGs by the end of 2015.
+The main development challenge is ensuring that the benefits from high economic growth, averaging more than 7 percent for the past years, are evenly distributed and translated into inclusive and sustainable human development.
+Widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country need to be addressed if Lao PDR is to work towards achievement of all the SDGs.

 Lao PDR’s economic boom is driven primarily by foreign direct investment in natural resource extraction and hydropower.
 Ensuring that this is conducted in an environmentally sustainable way and that the revenues generated benefit everyone is critical for the development of the country.

 In a unique challenge to Lao PDR, the presence of unexploded ordnance (UXO) from the 2nd Indochina War continues to destroy lives and limits agricultural production and expansion.
 More than 2 million tonnes of bombs were dropped on all provinces between 1964 and 1973, with 30 percent of those failing to detonate.
 The correlation between UXO contamination and the prevalence of poverty is clear, with 42 of the 46 poorest districts affected.